rchillard/rchillard.com/src/pages/2018/12/25-async-your-battleship.md

 // {name: "Y-wing", model: "BTL Y-wing", manufacturer: "Koensayr Manufacturing", cost_in_credits: "134999", length: "14", …}
 ```
 That happened in maybe 1-2 seconds?
 That was awesome!

+The nice part about this kind of pattern is that even though the code is async, it's still easy to read.